Skip to Content

 Period 2 weeks Early: Light Or Heavy?
 8 MAIN Causes

-Period 2 weeks early may cause women to panic especially if it happening for the first time.
+Period 2 weeks early may cause women to panic, especially if it is happening for the first time.

 You should understand that most women’s menstrual cycle lasts for around 28 days.
-However, this can vary from one woman to another; If your period comes between 21 and 35 days, it is considered normal.
+However, this can vary from one woman to another.
+In adults, a normal cycle is usually between about 21 and 35 days, and some guidelines use a range of about 24 to 38 days as normal.

-In some women, various activities like stress, severe weight burn out, emotion issues with your lover and many nights without bedrest may cause hormones to be secreted abnormally, resulting in an early period.
+In some women, various activities like stress, severe weight burn out, emotional issues with your lover and many nights without bedrest may cause hormones to be secreted abnormally, resulting in an early period.

 While the chances you could be pregnant may be slim, it’s still possible.
-This may occur because of implantation bleeding if you’ve had an unsafe sexual intercourse with your boyfriend
+This may occur because of implantation bleeding if you’ve had unprotected sexual intercourse with your boyfriend or spouse. nhs.uk+1

 In this article, we explain the causes of 2 weeks early period and when you must see your doctor.